Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Tornevalls Resurs Bank Payment Gateway for WooCommerce.
+Resurs Bank Payment Gateway for WooCommerce.

 == Description ==

-Payment gateway for Resurs Bank.
+Payment gateway for Resurs Bank in WooCommerce.

+*NOTE* *NOTE* *NOTE* *NOTE* *NOTE* *NOTE* *NOTE* *NOTE* *NOTE* *NOTE* As PHP 7.4 is about to get outdated, this entire module requires you to upgrade to the latest release of PHP (currently 8.1+) since Resurs Bank is strictly require as high security as possible.

 Check out [README.md](https://github.com/Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/blob/master/README.md) for more details.
-Documentation for this specific release is currently located at [https://docs.tornevall.net/x/CoC4Aw](https://docs.tornevall.net/x/CoC4Aw)
+Documentation for this specific release is currently located at [https://docs.tornevall.net/x/CoC4Aw](https://docs.tornevall.net/x/CoC4Aw) and will be moved into Resurs Bank's domain in a close future.
+Resurs Bank official repo for this plugin is now set to https://bitbucket.org/resursbankplugins/resursbank-woocommerce/

 *Please read the warning notes about testing and installing this plugin directly in a production environment below.*

 = Supported shop flows =

-* [Simplified Shop Flow](https://test.resurs.com/docs/display/ecom/Simplified+Flow+API).
-Integrated checkout that works with WooCommerce built in features.
+* [Merchant REST API](https://test.resurs.com/docs/display/ecom/Merchant+API).
+This is the new "simplified shop flow", rest based and entirely developed without SOAP/XML.
-* [Resurs Checkout Web](https://test.resurs.com/docs/display/ecom/Resurs+Checkout+Web).
-The payment solution is embedded in the checout as an iframe.
-Currently supporting **RCOv1 and RCOv2**.
+* [Resurs Checkout Plus](https://test.resurs.com/docs/display/ecom/Resurs+Checkout+Web).
+The payment solution is embedded in the checkout as an iframe.
+Releases that will be supported is **RCOv2 and lates**.
-* [Hosted Payment Flow](https://test.resurs.com/docs/display/ecom/Hosted+Payment+Flow).
-A paypal like checkout where most of the payment events takes place at Resurs Bank.

-There is a publicly available release out supported by Resurs Bank (v2.2).
-There **may be breaking changes** if you plan to use **this** plugin, as it was a direct upgrade of the Resurs Bank supported release.
+There is a publicly available release out supported by Resurs Bank (v2.2) that will continue to live until Resurs is closing the old API engines or if you are unable to upgrade instantly. - this plugin will get its own repository at WordPress when it is ready to be released.
+The reason is that ther will **be too many breaking changes** due to several things.

+* The API is changed.
+* Hosted flow will no longer be supported.

 [![Crowdin](https://badges.crowdin.net/trwbc/localized.svg)](https://crowdin.com/project/trwbc)